Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

-The inner product on $\Omega^1(\Sigma; \g)$ allows us to identify the operator $P^{bos}$ with its integral kernel Here, we have separated the integral kernel of $P^{bos}$ as the part $P^{bos}_{\mu,\nu}(x,y)$ which acts as $\Delta^{-1}$ on scalar-valued differential forms and the identity operator on $\g$, which we view as an element of $\g \otimes \g$ using the inner product on $\g$.
-By abuse of notation, we also denote the integral kernel (\ref{eq:Pboskernel}) simply by $P^{bos}$.
-It satisfies
+More explicitly, the decomposition (\ref{eq:FPprop}) is given as follows.
+The inner product on $\Omega^1(\Sigma; \g)$ allows us to identify the operator $P^{bos}$ with its integral kernel\footnote{In what follows, all tensor products are completed, see footnote \ref{fnote:complete}.} Here, we have separated the integral kernel of $P^{bos}$ as the part $P^{bos}_{\mu,\nu}(x,y)$ which acts as $\Delta^{-1}$ on scalar-valued differential forms and the identity operator on $\g$.
+We can write the latter an element $e_a \otimes e_a$ of $\g \otimes \g$ using the inner product on $\g$, where $e_a$ is an orthonormal basis of $\g$.
+If we wish to incorporate the Lie-algebra dependence into the notation, we write $P^{bos, ab}_{\mu,\nu}$.

+\begin{Notation} Hereafter, the use of variables $x$ and $y$ in an integral kernel expression such as $P(x,y)$ will always denote outgoing and incoming ``dummy'' variables.
+Thus, in the above, the operator associated to the integral kernel $P^{bos}(x,y)$ is given by

+(Here, we have suppressed differential form indices, as we typically do for all differential-form objects; in the first line, we made the Lie algebra dependence explicit, and in the second line, the identity operation on the Lie algebra is suppressed.)
+This notation is to distinguish an operator $P$ (acting on differential forms) from its corresponding integral kernel $P(x,y)$ (with respect to a specified pairing, either the $L^2$-pairing or some version of the wedge pairing which we consider later, tensored with the inner product pairing on $\g$).
+However, to avoid overly cumbersome notation, instead of $\pd_{P(x,y)}$, which denotes contraction with the integral kernel $P(x,y)$ (see the appendix) we will instead write $\pd_P$.
+By slight abuse of language, we will refer to both the operator $P$ and its integral kernel $P(x,y)$ as being a propagator.
+At times, we may also drop the dependence of $P(x,y)$ on its Lie algebra part, since it always the identity tensor. \end{Notation}